How to open a business account in Australia

 With a World Account, you can pay suppliers, partners, staff and tax authorities in 40+ currencies to expand your market access and global reach.

-You can also create multi-currency accounts with zero fees in 15+ currencies, including GBP, USD, CAD, EUR, AUD, NZD and CNH.
+You can also create local currency accounts in 15+ currencies, including GBP, USD, CAD, EUR, AUD, NZD and CNH.
 You get access to competitive exchange rates, leading to improved profit margins.

 3. Gather the documentation